Create and manage an Azure IoT Central application from the CSP portal

 Azure IoT Central is listed as a service available to administer.
 Select the Azure IoT Central link on the page to create new applications or manage existing applications for this customer.

 You land on the Azure IoT Central Application Manager page.
 Azure IoT Central keeps context that you came from the Microsoft Partner Center and that you came to manage that particular customer.
-You see this acknowledged in the header of the Application Manager page.
-From here, you can either navigate to an existing application you had created earlier for this customer to manage or create a new application for the customer.
+The Application Manager page header shows the Microsoft Partner Center context.
+From here, you can either navigate to an existing application you created earlier for this customer to manage or create a new application for the customer.

 To create an Azure IoT Central application, select Build in the left menu.
 Choose one of the industry templates, or choose Custom app to create an application from scratch.
-This will load the Application Creation page.
-You must complete all the fields on this page and then choose Create.
+You must complete all the fields on the Application Create page and then choose Create.

 Application name